 Wai is a natural treasure – and the Wellington region has a unique and beautiful environment that would be the envy of many cities around the world, if we take the role of kaitiaki (guardians) seriously.

-We have a responsibility to work together to improve the health of our wai and part of this work is a project called ‘knowing your pipes’ where we work with you to reduce the pollution coming from residential pipes into our environment.
+We have a responsibility to work together to improve the health of our wai and part of this work is a project called ‘knowing your pipes’ where we work with you to reduce the pollution coming into our environment.